nf-core/funcscan/docs/output.md

 </details>

 [fARGene](https://github.com/fannyhb/fargene) (**F**ragmented **A**ntibiotic **R**esistance **G**ene Identifier) is a tool that takes either fragmented metagenomic data or longer sequences as input and predicts and delivers full-length antibiotic resistance genes as output.
 The tool includes developed and optimized models for a number of resistance gene types.
-The model to be used has to be specified for each run (`--hmm-model`).
+By default the pipeline runs all models.
+If only a sub-list or single model is to be used this can be specified with the `--hmm-model` flag.
 Available models are:

 - `class_a`: class A beta-lactamases
 - `class_b_1_2`: subclass B1 and B2 beta-lactamases